SERIAL

 ALTER SEQUENCE table_name_id_seq OWNED BY table_name.id;

-The three SERIAL variants and their ranges:
+The three SERIAL variants:

-CREATE TABLE fruits (
+CREATE TABLE products (

-id SERIAL PRIMARY KEY,
+product_id SERIAL PRIMARY KEY,

-name VARCHAR NOT NULL
+name VARCHAR(200) NOT NULL,

 );